What are you looking for?

 • Goliath beetles go through metamorphosis in four stages, starting as eggs, then larvae, then pupae, and finally adult beetles.

 Goliath beetles play an important part in a rainforest’s ecosystem, helping to pollinate plants and providing a food source for other animals, like birds and monkeys.
-Goliath beetles are prized by insect collectors and fetch high prices on the black market.
+The beetles are prized by insect collectors and fetch high prices on the black market.
 Other threats to the species include habitat loss and deforestation.
 With African rainforests being cleared at an alarming rate, it’s critical that action be taken to protect these habitats and ensure a future for the Goliath beetle.

-The Goliath beetles, residing in the central and western African rainforests, are a marvel of nature due to their immense size and distinctive behaviors.
+The beetles, residing in the central and western African rainforests, are a marvel of nature due to their immense size and distinctive behaviors.
 Their nocturnal lifestyle, remarkable physical attributes, and crucial ecological roles make them a fascinating subject.
 However, they’re threatened by habitat loss from deforestation, underscoring the need for urgent conservation efforts.
 For those intrigued by the Goliath beetles and the rich biodiversity of African rainforests, our wildlife page offers a further glimpse into the existence of these magnificent creatures and many more thriving in the wild.

 What Our Guests Have to Say?